ASVBPREAUBV/nest/README.md

 # test coverage
 $ npm run test:cov
 ```
-## Status

-User View is working but only with static html&js
--> get ts(js) in view(hbs)

-## Problems:
+## TODOs:

+- General
+    - [ ] switch to travis ci
+    - [ ] add coveralls to travis ci
+    - [ ] implement generic model maybe as interface
+- DB
+    - [ ] check if DB has correct Database
     - [x] DB has to work from init

- - [x] Websocket libary has to be ready and working for frontend
+- Models
+    - [ ] Complete First Model CRUD Workflow
- - [ ] Usermodel has to be complete
+    - [ ] Complete User Model
     - [ ] ACL
     - [ ] Auth

-## Ideas:
 - Websocket
-    - render frontend completely on server and inject websocket connections
-    - preproduce js-lib on server on prod-startup and deliver it through server
-    - work on ws-frontend-code seperately
-    - produce js-lib for frontend when needed

-## TODOs:

-- General
-    - switch to travis ci
-    - add coveralls to travis ci
-    - implement generic model maybe as interface
-- DB
-    - check if DB has correct Database
-- Websocket
-    - produce js code on the fly with browserify for development
+    - [x] produce js code on the fly with browserify for development
+    - [x] Websocket libary has to be ready and working for frontend
-    - pruduce static frontend-code in production# vue-starter
+    - [ ] produce static frontend-code in production